nqnm/Colorful/.github/README.md

 reboot || systemctl reboot
 ```

-Once you have rebooted the machine, select bspwm as the window manager and then log in.
+4. Once you have rebooted the machine, select bspwm as the window manager and then log in.

 ![bspwm-login](assets/images/bspwm-login.png)

 You can restart bspwm at any time with `Windows + Alt + R`, this is useful to fix a WM issue.

-That's it, now hit two (2) times the following keyboard shorcuts:
+That's it, now hit two (2) times the following keyboard shortcuts:

 - `Windows + Alt + W` and `Windows + Alt + B` and see which look you like the most.